ncborcherding/utility/README.md

 The original intent of assembling a data set of publicly-available tumor-infiltrating T cells (TILs) with paired TCR sequencing was to expand and improve the [scRepertoire](https://github.com/ncborcherding/scRepertoire) R package.
 However, after some discussion, we decided to release the data set for everyone, a complete summary of the sequencing runs and the sample information can be found in the meta data of the Seurat object.
-This repository contains the code for the initial processing and annotating of the data set (we are calling this version 0.0.1).
-This involves several steps 1) loading the respective GE data, 2) harmonizing the data by sample and cohort information,
-3) iterating through automatic annotation, 4) unifying annotation via manual inspection and enrichment analysis, and 5) adding the TCR information.
-This information is stored in the meta data of the Seurat object - an explanation of each variable is available [here](https://github.com/ncborcherding/utility/blob/dev/summaryInfo/meta.data.headers.txt).
+This repository contains the fourth version of the data - with updates in adding data and the pipeline itself (v0.0.4).
+The major change here is that there is not currently a single integrated object - each sequencing run has a corresponding .rds and .h5ad.
+The meta data variables of each Seurat object is available [here](https://github.com/ncborcherding/utility/blob/dev/summaryInfo/meta.data.headers.txt).

 #### Cohort Information
 Here is the current list of data sources, the number of cells that passed filtering by tissue type.
 Please cite the data if you are using utility!